-4.2 Rapid orientation changes of boulders in the southern debris flow channel
+4.2 Rapid orientation changes in boulders in the southern debris flow channel

-Fig. 6 shows the accelerometer data obtained for boulders located within the southern debris flow channel or on its banks, between 15 May 2019 and 22 October 2019.
-The graphs in Fig. 6A, B, C contain the same accelerometer information as explained in section 4.1.
+Figure 6 shows the accelerometer data obtained for boulders located within the southern debris flow channel or on its banks between 15 May and 22 October 2019.
+The graphs in Fig. 6a, b, and c contain the same accelerometer information as explained in Sect.
+4.1.
 The difference in the scale of the accelerometer output with respect to Fig. 5 is explained by the different settings.
 These boulders were programmed to retrieve accelerations higher than 1 g (as opposed to normalised values) and forces up to 16 g.
-The raw data (grey curves) show frequent oscillations often within $\pm$ 0.184 g around a value (corresponding to one step in the accelerometer scale, or one bit) and occasionally up to $\pm$ 0.372 g (two steps in the scale, two bits), associated with measurement variability and the coarse scale used (see section 3.3).
+The raw data (grey curves) show frequent oscillations, often within $\pm 0.184$ g around a value (corresponding to one step in the accelerometer scale, or 1 bit) and occasionally up to $\pm 0.372$ g (two steps in the scale, 2 bits), associated with measurement variability and the coarse scale used (see Sect.
+3.3).